ChaoticOfChaos/Python-Config-File/README.md

 1. Download File
 2. Import "PythonConfFile.py" to Your Python Code
 3. Create a Config File (".config.conf" by Default)
-4. Create Variables For Example: "var1=True" (Use "#" For Commentary by Default)
+4. Create Variables For Example: "var1=True" (Use "#" For Commentary by Default)]

+# How to Use (Get)
-5. Call "getConfs" Function
+1. Call "getConfs" Function
-6. And Will Return a Dictionary With Variables but Not Commentarys
+2. And it Will Return a Dictionary With Variables but Not Commentarys

+# How to Use (Post)
+1. Call "postCommentary" Function
+2. Use Parameter "newCommentary" to Write a String New Commentary at Config File
+3. Call "postVariables" Function
+4. Use Parameter "newVariables" as a Dictionary to Write new Variables at Config File